benstox/selenium-clojure/README.md

 # selenium-clojure

-A script I wrote to to learn Clojure and do functional tests for a Django website using Selenium.
+A script I wrote to learn Clojure and do functional tests for a Django website using Selenium.

 ## Usage

-    $ java -jar selenium-clojure-0.1.0-standalone.jar [args]
+    $ lein run

-## License
+or

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+    $ java -jar selenium-clojure-0.1.0-standalone.jar